sftpplus/sftpplus-docs/src/doc_source/configuration-identity/groups.rst

     The virtual path is always in Unix-like format (uses slash separators), and should be an absolute path, relative to the account's home folder.

-    The real path can be a Unix-like or Windows path, and should be an absolute path to an existing folder on the local filesystem.
+    The real path can be a Unix-like or Windows path and should be an absolute path to an existing folder on the local filesystem.

     The virtual path and real path can contain the `${USER}` placeholder (case-sensitive), which gets replaced with the name of each authenticated user.
     These paths are considered as being similar to the account's home folder path.
-    This means that they can be automatically created, if missing.
+    This means that they can be automatically created if missing.
     (Since 4.22.0)

     Below is an example of virtual paths defined for Windows::